Nimdy/detect-FPS-hackers/README.md

 The average accuracy is 80%
 The average target box locations hit: Head: 20% Body: 60% Limbs: 20
 ```
-Example of how cheating would be identified with Machine Learning(ML) and Artificial Intelligence(AI)
+Example of how cheating would be identified with Machine Learning(ML) through anomaly detection models.

 Let’s say the average God-like skilled players weapon stats are as follows: